Do you spend more than you need to on groceries? I know I did. And what about 2 people?

 There are limited sources of reliable data recording grocery prices by state.
-However, I did find one USDA report on milk prices for the first 10 months of 2018.
+However, I did find one USDA report on milk prices for the first five months of 2020.

 The average prices reported from various cities was not what I expected.

-I was surprised to find that milk in Minneapolis was quite a bit cheaper than in Milwaukee.
+I was surprised to find that milk in Minneapolis was quite a bit more expensive than in Milwaukee.
 After all, both Minnesota and Wisconsin are high producers of dairy.

 However, milk prices don’t tell the whole story.
 This report from the Missouri Department of Economic Development rates the cost of living per state.
 It ranks costs including groceries, housing and more.